 American Adoptions’ agency fees are fixed, so there are no surprise fees.
 We work with you at the beginning of the adoption process to set a budget, and we help you stay within that budget during the process.
 Our specialists handle distribution of fees for birth mother expenses to make sure all of your money is going to the right places, and we will always look out for your best interests.
 Additionally, in the case of a disrupted adoption, we have a Risk-Sharing Program that allows the adoptive family to be refunded the fees that have already been paid.

 While adoption can be expensive, adoptive families can find peace of mind when working with American Adoptions, because we are here to serve you.
-To learn more about why adoption is so expensive, you can call 1-800-ADOPTION at any time to speak with an adoption specialist.
+To learn more about why adoption is so expensive, request free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.